“For Us It Is Good” — An Afternoon with Jacques Pepin

 I had been preparing for this moment for weeks.
 Books and articles had been read, notes taken, internet videos watched.
 I’d sought inspiration for questions from a select group of friends, both in the restaurant world and outside, who were sworn to secrecy.
-The trunk of my car held everything I thought I would need – a well-worn copy of his autobiography; interview questions (neatly formatted, blocked inquires and notes scrawled hastily during a short break at a post-apocalyptic rest stop in Delaware); my camera and tripod; and, lastly, a gift for the chef of a growler of Washington DC-brewed beer and a cheese pairing.
+The trunk of my car held everything I thought I would need – a well-worn copy of his autobiography; interview questions (neatly formatted, blocked inquiries and notes scrawled hastily during a short break at a dilapidated rest stop in Delaware); my camera and tripod; and, lastly, a gift for the chef of a growler of Washington D.C.-brewed beer and a cheese pairing.
 In short, I was ready.

-And suddenly he was there, opening the glass door of a screened-in porch, with a painting on the wall beside him that read in curling script, “Gloria’s French Café,” welcoming me into his home.
+And suddenly he was there, opening the glass door of a screened in porch, with a painting on the wall beside him that read in curling script, “Gloria’s French Café,” welcoming me into his home.

 Jacques Pepin was the first food celebrity I ever saw on television, and it would not be an exaggeration to say that he is among the most famous, influential, and well-regarded chefs of the past century.
 Born into a family of restaurateurs, he is internationally recognized as one of the most accomplished chefs in the world.
 Honored by his home country of France at the highest levels and by his fellow chefs as a recipient of multiple James Beard awards, he is a chef, author, teacher, and artist.
-He is a grandmaster of his craft, known for his incredible technical skill and knowledge and his ability to teach others in a variety of formats – be it in the classroom, via text, or on television.
+He is a grandmaster of his craft, known for his incredible technical skill and knowledge and his ability to teach others in a variety of formats, be it in the classroom, via text, or on television.

-And yet, despite having run multiple successful restaurants, written an array of cookbooks, and numerous other achievements (which include being the personal chef of three French Presidents, including Charles de Gaulle, and an invitation – declined – to be the Executive Chef at the Kennedy White House), he is friendly, welcoming, easy-to-engage, intelligent, insightful, and humble.
-In short, not exactly what one would expect from a profession now made famous by people whose prodigious skill is matched (and sometimes even exceeded) by the accompanying size of their ego.
+And yet, despite having run multiple successful restaurants, written an array of cookbooks, and numerous other achievements (which include being the personal chef of three French Presidents, including Charles de Gaulle, and an invitation – which he declined – to be the Executive Chef at the Kennedy White House), he is friendly, welcoming, easy-to-engage, intelligent, insightful, and humble.
+In short, not exactly what one would expect from a champion in a profession now made famous by people whose prodigious skill is matched (and sometimes even exceeded) by the accompanying size of their ego.

 “I started in that business in 1949,” he said while we sat on the back patio of his home in Madison, Connecticut, “but at that time, and even up to thirty years ago, forty years ago, the chef was at the bottom of the social scale, and any good mother would have wanted her child to marry an architect, a lawyer, a doctor, certainly not a cook!
 Now, we are ‘genius.’
 So it is quite different from how it used to be.”